zml314/skin/README.md

 before this workflow, you may need to obtain three files after mapping rawdata to GRCh38 by cellranger, and removed doublets by Scrublet, install R and Rstudio for this analysis.
 Besides, several packages would be installed, such as seurat, ggplot2, matrix,dplyr, monocle, harmony, clusterprofiler, org.HS.eg.db.

 ## contributions ##
-zhengmeiling and huzhi contributed to this workflow, if you have any questions, please contact with email in zhengmeiling314@csu.edu.cn or 208211087@csu.edu.com.
+zhengmeiling and huzhi contributed to this workflow, if you have any questions, please contact with email in zhengmeiling314@csu.edu.cn and huzhi97@csu.edu.cn.